zoltantoth0409/liferay-portal/modules/test/poshi-runner/poshi-runner/src/main/java/com/liferay/poshi/runner/elements/README.markdown

 #### `if`, `else if`, and `else` conditions

 Conditional statements can be evaluated in `if` and `else if` blocks to determine which set of code to execute upon meeting specific criteria.

+** Currently supported conditionals:**
+* If a variable is set.
+* If the values of variables are equal.
+* Evaluation of a selenium WebDriver boolean method.
+* If a string contains a substring.
+* Other logical operators.

-Current evaluations are if a variable is set, if the values of variables are equal, evaluation of a selenium WebDriver boolean method, if a string contains a substring, and other logical operators. `else` blocks do not require a condition, but must have an `if` block preceding it.
+`else` blocks do not require a condition, but must have an `if` block preceding it.
 For valid conditional syntax see the [Conditional expressions](#conditional-expressions) section below.

 *Examples:*
 ```javascript